Zerify Adds ChatGPT Capabilities to its Secure Video Conferencing Software

-/EIN News/ -- EDISON, N.J., April 18, 2023 (GLOBE NEWSWIRE) -- Zerify Inc., (OTC PINK: ZRFY), the 22-year-old cybersecurity company focused on Secure Video Conferencing & Endpoint Security announced today that it is integrating ChatGPT capabilities into its Zerify Meet™ Secure Video Conferencing Software.
+EDISON, N.J., April 18, 2023 (GLOBE NEWSWIRE) -- Zerify Inc., ZRFY, the 22-year-old cybersecurity company focused on Secure Video Conferencing & Endpoint Security announced today that it is integrating ChatGPT capabilities into its Zerify Meet™ Secure Video Conferencing Software.
 With this new feature, users will be able to benefit from advanced language processing and natural language understanding, enabling them to communicate more effectively and efficiently during video conferences.

 ChatGPT is a state-of-the-art language model developed by OpenAI, based on GPT – 3.5 architecture.
 It has been trained on a massive dataset of human language and can generate responses that are virtually indistinguishable from those of a human being.
 By integrating ChatGPT into its secure video conferencing software, Zerify is taking a big step forward in providing businesses with the tools they need to collaborate and communicate in a more productive, efficient and secure way.